goofyboga/clustering_weighted_addresses/README.md

 ![image](https://github.com/user-attachments/assets/6c594ab4-eaf3-4cf7-810e-31b7eb88a00f)

 ## Technical Summary
 Given the potential variability of member locations, both K-means and DBSCAN clustering have been utilised to deal with both uniform and non-uniform density clustering respectively.
 For K-means, Silhouette Score method has been used to obtain the optimal number of clusters which came out as 4 to 6.
 6 clusters was selected to prioritise small running groups.
 DBSCAN was more effective in providing localised clusters that was more geographically efficient as it accounted for irregularly shaped clusters of Sydney's population centres (non spherical).
-HOWEVER even in the best case selection of (eps = 0.03, min_samples = 3) - DBSCAN classifies ~15% of its data points as noise.
-This is highly unideal as the use case of a Runclub values minimal data point loss (inclusiveness) over geographical optimisation.
+HOWEVER even in the best case selection of eps = 0.03 and min_samples = 3 -> DBSCAN still classifies ~15% of its data points as noise or outliers.
+This is highly unideal as the use case of a Runclub values minimal data point loss (inclusiveness of all members) over geographical optimisation.
-For this reason, K-means with a selection fo 6 clusters has been deemed the most suitable cllustering model selection.
+For this reason, K-means with a selection of 6 clusters has been deemed the most suitable clustering model selection.

 ## Specification
 Takes in input consisting of name, address and an attendance weight scale (1-5).
 Optionally, future improvements can be made to this script which differentiates between the organization's portfolios and divisions using different symbols.